 From September 2018, the Local Governing Board was replaced by a Local Advisory Board following a review of the Governance structure across all schools in the Bellevue Place Education Trust (BPET), of which we are part of.

-Halley House School is overseen by a Local Governing Body (LGB) which has a strong focus on three strategic functions:
+Halley House School’s local governance is overseen by the Local Advisory Board (LAB) which has a strong focus on three strategic functions:

-These functions have been delegated to the LGB by the Bellevue Place Education Trust, which is the maintaining authority for the school.
-Visit the BPET website for information on BPET’s governance structure and how this links with Halley House School.
+These functions have been delegated to the LAB by the BPET Board, which is the maintaining authority for the school.
+Visit the BPET website for information on BPET’s governance structure and how this oversees the strategic governance of Halley House School.

-Free Schools are schools funded by the government with the freedom to govern independently, but all are accountable to the Secretary of State for Education.
-To share resources and best practice, Halley House benefits from the Trust – a network of schools under one legal body.
+Free schools are funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
+To share resources and best practice, Halley House benefits from the BPET – a network of schools under one legal body.

 - Supplementary Funding Agreement– a sub contract of the above for Halley House School

 The delegation for Halley House School is set out in the BPET Scheme of Delegation.
 To support BPET Local Advisers, all are provided with the BPET Local Advisory Board Handbook that sets out the terms of reference and structure, along with a code of conduct for BPET Local Advisers.